teivah/designdeck/network.md

 ## Websocket

-Communication protocol (layer 7) providing a full-duplex communication channel over a single TCP connection
+Communication protocol (layer 7) provides a full-duplex communication channel over a single TCP connection

-Different from HTTP but compatible with HTTP (starts as an HTTP connection and then is upgraded via well-defined handshake to a TCP connection)
+Different from HTTP but compatible with HTTP (starts as an HTTP connection and then is upgraded via a well-defined handshake to a TCP connection)